aburok/aburok.github.io.hexoblog/source/_posts/Setting-correct-culture-in-AJAX-request-to-Umbraco-SurfaceController.md

 # Problem

-Project that I'm working contains a form that is validated.
+Project that I'm working on contains a form that is being validated.
 My latest task was to add remote validation for the password field to check it against existing server code.
 I've described this in [my previous post][1].